 - Missing a test is a last option.
-The student should speak with the instructor before the test/quiz to make special arrangements. - The student should provide documentation for missing a test or quiz, for example a doctor's excuse. - The student should contact the instructor first. - If the instructor and the student cannot work out a test time, see the Acad.
-Services Program Coordinator. - Students must have an appointment.
+Contact Instructor first.
+The student should speak with the instructor before the test/quiz to make special arrangements. - The student should provide documentation for missing a test or quiz, for example a doctor's excuse. - Students must have an appointment.
 Walk-ins are not admitted.
-Make-up testing should be scheduled at least 2 days in advance. - If the above times are not an option, then make-up testing will scheduled with the Student Services Specialist. - No make-up exams will be given after the last day of regular classes. - No make-up exams will be given during finals week.
+Make-up testing should be scheduled at least 2 days in advance. - No make-up exams will be given after the last day of regular classes. - No make-up exams will be given during finals week.